 Babies are born with a natural instinct to suckle.
 As well as making sure that they feed, suckling also provides feelings of comfort and security.
 That’s why using a dummy can work really well to help calm and comfort a baby.

-If you’re breastfeeding, it’s probably best to avoid offering your baby a dummy during the early stages as it can confuse your baby while they’re still learning to latch on to the breast.
+If you’re breastfeeding, it’s probably best to avoid offering your baby a dummy for at least the first 6 weeks whilst breastfeeding establishes as it can confuse your baby while they’re still learning to latch on to the breast.
 Breastfeeding may take a few weeks to get established, and you can find out more about breastfeeding here.

-Not all babies like dummies, and if your baby refuses it, don’t force the issue, they will learn to soothe themselves; for example by sucking on their fists or fingers instead.
+Not all babies like dummies, and if your baby refuses it, never force them to take one; they will learn to soothe themselves, for example by sucking on their fists or fingers instead.

-Never dip your baby’s dummy or teething ring into fruit syrups, honey, fruit juices or anything containing sugars, particularly at bedtime.
+Never dip your baby’s dummy or teething ring into fruit syrups, honey, fruit juices or anything containing sugars.
 The harmful sugars and acids can attack your baby’s newly formed teeth and cause decay.

-Never use a dummy with a neck cord or any other attachment either as these have safety risks and could cause strangulation.
+Never use a dummy with a neck cord or any other attachment, as these have safety risks and could cause strangulation.

 You may have heard that using a dummy can reduce the risk of sudden infant death syndrome (SIDS), also known as cot death.
-Although regular use of a dummy whenever a baby is asleep has been associated with a lower risk, experts still don’t know why this is.
-Always use safer sleep advice by not smoking and placing your baby on their back to sleep; this is the best way to reduce the risk of SIDS.
+Regular use of a dummy whenever a baby is asleep has been associated with lowering the risk.
+Always use safer sleep advice; this is the best way to reduce the risk of SIDS.